 Endurance sports, like long-distance running and cycling, and sports like soccer and basketball, which require extended energy output, may be more challenging.
 This is especially true for cold-weather sports like cross-country skiing or ice hockey.
 But that doesn't mean kids can't participate in these sports if they truly enjoy them.
 In fact, many athletes with asthma have found that, with proper training and medication, they can participate in any sport they choose.

 To keep asthma under control, it's important that kids take their medicine as prescribed.
-Skipping controller medication can make symptoms worse, and forgetting to take a prescribed medication before exercise can lead to severe flare-ups and even emergency department visits.
+Skipping long-term control medicine (also called controller or maintenance medicine) can make symptoms worse, and forgetting to take a prescribed medication before exercise can lead to severe flare-ups and even emergency department visits.

-Your child should carry rescue medication at all times, even during workouts, in case of a flare-up.
+Your child should carry quick-relief medicine (also called rescue or fast-acting medicine) at all times, even during workouts, in case of a flare-up.

 It's also a good idea to keep triggers in mind.
 Depending on their triggers, kids with asthma may want to: